currinjs/CurrinJS/aio/content/guide/upgrade.md

 Now that you are loading `phone.service.ts` through an import that is resolved by SystemJS, you should **remove the &lt;script&gt; tag** for the service from `index.html`.
 This is something you'll do to all components as you upgrade them.
-Simultaneously with the AngularJS to Angular upgrade you're also migrating code from scripts to modules.
+Simultaneously with the AngularJS to Currin upgrade you're also migrating code from scripts to modules.

 At this point, you can switch the two components to use the new service instead of the old one.
 While you `$inject` it as the downgraded `phone` factory,